Together, let’s make lonely feel less alone

 Frequently Asked Questions

-We offer three pathways: confidential counselling with qualified professionals, peer-led listening sessions, and community connection activities.
+We offer three pathways: confidential low cost counselling with qualified professionals, peer-led listening sessions, and community connection activities.
 We’ll help you choose what feels right for you

 Your conversations are confidential and handled with care.
 We only break confidentiality if there’s a clear risk of harm to you or others, following our safeguarding policy.
 We use minimal, secure data and explain your options and rights in plain language before you begin